gen0cide/firescape/README.md

 This is a [r]unescape classic private server.
 It is strictly for research and learning purposes and serves absolutely no commercial value.

 # Building
- 1. If you're on Windows, go home.
+ 1. Now on Windoze!
- 2. Make sure Java 1.8 is installed on your system:
+ 2. Make sure Java 1.8 JDK is installed on your system:
  3. Make sure `JAVA_HOME` exists in your path.

 ## Java 1.8 on Ubuntu